-MOSCOW — In the wake of Russia's falling out with the West over the crisis in Ukraine last year, Moscow's arms export agency, Rosoboronexport, has been targeting new arms export markets as part of a larger Kremlin policy to economically pivot away from the West and toward the East.
+MOSCOW — In the wake of Russia's falling out with the West over the crisis in Ukraine last year, Moscow's arms export agency, Rosoboronexport, has been actively targeting new arms export markets for arms sales as part of a larger Kremlin policy to economically pivot away from the West and toward the East.

-Speaking to reporters in Moscow last week, the head of Rosoboronexport, Anatoly Isaikin, said the agency is negotiating a series of contracts with Egypt, Syria, Iraq, Lebanon and Algeria — noting that the Arab world accounts for 37 percent of Russian arms exports.
+Speaking to reporters in Moscow last week, on Tuesday, the head of Rosoboronexport, Anatoly Isaikin, said the agency is negotiating working to negotiate a series of contracts with Egypt, Syria, Iraq, Lebanon and Algeria — noting that the Arab world accounts for 37 percent of Russian arms exports.

-However, Isaikin didn't specify the span of time to which he was referring.
+However, Isaikin didn't specify the span of time over what period to which he was referring.
 According to data published by the Stockholm International Peace Research Institute (SIPRI) earlier this year, from 2010 to 2014 the Middle East and North Africa made up just 10 percent of its exports.

 Algeria alone took up 8 percent of Russian exports over that four-year period, while India and China — Russia's two largest military trade partners — were responsible for 39 and 11 percent of Russian deliveries, respectively.